Suspilne: Radio

-Suspilne broadcasts on 3 national and 1 international radio channels: Ukrainian Radio (First Channel, UR-1), Radio "Promin", Radio "Culture" and Radio Ukraine International.
+Suspilne broadcasts on 3 national and 1 international radio channels: Radio Ukraine (First Channel, UR-1), Radio "Promin", Radio "Culture" and Radio Ukraine International.
 The regional branches have their broadcasting slots in the broadcast schedule of the First Channel of Ukrainian Radio.
 General producer of Ukrainian radio channels since 2017 is Dmytro Khorkin.

-Ukrainian Radio Directorate of the Suspilne is a structural subdivision of the company, which integrates four broadcasting channels, the studios of Radio House and the House of Recording of Ukrainian Radio, and 5 radio ensembles.
+Radio Ukraine Directorate of the Suspilne is a structural subdivision of the company, which integrates four broadcasting channels, the studios of Radio House and the House of Recording of Ukrainian Radio, and 5 radio ensembles.

-Ukrainian radio broadcasts on FM and AM, satellite and cable TV-networks throughout Ukraine.
+Radio Ukraine broadcasts on FM and AM, satellite and cable TV-networks throughout Ukraine.
 Also it has mobile app suspilne.radio for Android and iOS.